Brainchip-Inc/Centaurus/README.md

   <img src="assets/centaurus_logo.webp" alt="Centaurus Logo" width="200">
 </div>

-Centaurus is a deep SSM that allows for flexible channel connectivity (much like convolutional neural networks), which is enabled by optimal tensor contractions.
+Centaurus is a deep SSM that allows for flexible channel connectivity (much like CNNs), which is enabled by optimal tensor contractions.
 It is an extension of our [aTENNuate network](https://github.com/Brainchip-Inc/aTENNuate), now adapted for several audio tasks such as keyword spotting, denoising, and ASR.
+Unlike [Mamba](https://github.com/state-spaces/mamba) however, it does not use data gated SSM matrices, yet :wink:.

 ## Quickstart